orinoren/coupon-system/client/react-training/src/pages/AdminMainPage/README.md

    and assign in the dependency array of useEffect(seconed useEffect) to get all companies/customers from the databse and force rerender every time a successfull operation been made .

-3. `loginDetails` : contains all necessery details of the current login user and assign in the dependency array of useEffect(first useEffect) to force render in every change of loginDetails.isLogged or loginDetails.role
+3. `loginDetails` : contains all necessary details of the current login user and assign in the dependency array of useEffect(first useEffect) to force render in every change of loginDetails.isLogged or loginDetails.role